-Saturday detentions will be scheduled as needed.
-A Saturday detention will be issued at the discretion of the dean of student life or dean of academic life for violations for which suspension is inappropriate and an office detention is insufficient and for the second and subsequent office detentions issued in a month.
-Saturday detention will be held from 8-11 a.m.
+Saturday detention will be held from 8-11 a.m. and will be scheduled as needed.
+A Saturday detention will be issued at the discretion of the dean of student life or dean of academic life for violations for which suspension is inappropriate and an office detention is insufficient.